-Inventory, lb : 0
+Inventory, ea : 0

-Marihime strawberries are available year-round in Japan.
+Marihime strawberries are available in the winter through spring.

 Marihime strawberries, botanically classified as Fragaria ananassa, are a specialty variety belonging to the Rosaceae family.
 The variety was developed in the early 21st century in Japan and is exclusively grown in the Wakayama Prefecture.
 Marihime strawberries were specifically designed as an early-ripening variety that arrives in commercial markets before the winter holiday season.
 The variety was also selected for its uniform shape, sweet taste, and productive nature.
 In the Wakayama Prefecture, Sachinoka strawberries were once the main commercial variety, but due to their late-season nature, scientists created Marihime strawberries to complement Sachinoka strawberries to extend the Wakayama strawberry season.
 Marihime strawberries are produced on a small scale and are sold domestically throughout Japan and internationally, exported to other countries in Asia.
 The variety is primarily consumed fresh, though sometimes incorporated into cooked preparations, and is a favorite ingredient in culinary dishes and beverages.